ClementLaval/unanime/README.md

 ```

 ## Keyframes
-Array with one multiple objects.
+Array with one or multiple objects.
 When one object is specified, it's like 'TO' direction.
 Use all CSS(Js) property you want.